Courses

 Final Thoughts

 The sad fact is that no matter how much you try to walk on the straight and narrow, the government is going to get its hands on your data.
+For example, Stingray technology can be used to track phone locations and collect data.
 If you don’t like the sound of that, there are steps you can take to make yourself safer.

 One of the easiest things you can do is invest in a virtual private network.
 VPNs disguise how your traffic is routed through the Internet, so it’s harder for the government or other organizations to figure out who is sending and receiving information.